Exorcismus

-Exorcismus (La posesión de Emma Evans) is a 2010 Spanish-British horror film directed by Manuel Carballo and written by David Muñoz, it stars Sophie Vavasseur and Stephen Billington.
+Exorcismus (La posesión de Emma Evans) is a 2010 horror film directed by Manuel Carballo and written by David Muñoz, it stars Sophie Vavasseur and Stephen Billington.

 Plot

 Secluded, home-schooled teenager Emma's uncontrolled behaviour causes her to believe she is possessed by the Devil.
 When terrible things start to happen to her friends and family, her parents grudgingly call in the help of her uncle, who is a priest, to drive out the evil spirits.